vij-sameerb5/Object-Detection-Using-OpenCV/README.md

-# Class Attaendance using OpenCV
+# Face Detection using OpenCV
 Basic Detection of the objects